TashaTJ/pawsome-portraits-v4/TESTING.md

 - Navigate through the site smoothly

-    - The pages can be accessed in the same way on everypage, via a very simply navigational menu, which highlights what page is active by a gold colour change.
+    - The pages can be accessed in the same way on every page, via a very simply navigational menu, which highlights what page is active by a gold colour change.

 - See lots of examples of artworks

-    - There is an extensive second page gallery and then numberous artworks articulating the other pages that the user can browse at leisure.
+    - There is an extensive second page gallery and then numerous artworks articulating the other pages that the user can browse at leisure.

 - be able to contact Craig easily